robulouski/voidy-bootstrap/README.rst

 ``SIDEBAR_HIDE_CATEGORIES``
   A list of categories is displayed in the sidebar by default.
-Set this option to True to not this category list.
+Set this option to True to disable this category list.

 ``SIDEBAR_HIDE_TAGS``
   A tag cloud is displayed in the sidebar by default.
 Set this option to